Single Street, Bromley

 Single Street’s present name was first documented as late as 1871, in an Ordnance Survey map, but it may be of Old English origin; a ‘sengel’ was a burnt clearing.

-In the latter part of the 20th century the hamlet expanded as far as green-belt restrictions would permit but it retains some older properties, including Bell Cottage, which is said to be of 16th-century origin.
+In the latter part of the 20th century the hamlet expanded as far as green-belt restrictions would permit but it retains some older properties, including Bell Cottage, which is of 16th-century origin and is grade II listed despite its many alterations.
+The hamlet’s coal-tax post is also grade II listed.

 Single Street lies at the southern tip of the proposed world heritage site covering the Downe area, but its post-Darwinian housing is excluded.